agencyenterprise/px-cli/README.md

 ## Automatic TypeScript Declarations

-**px** improves the experience of in TypeScript projects by making it easier to manage TypeScript declaration packages.
+**px** improves the experience of working in TypeScript projects by making it easier to manage TypeScript declaration packages.
 When you install or uninstall npm packages in a TypeScript project, **px** will:

 - **On install**: Automatically search for and install the corresponding TypeScript declaration packages (`@types/*`) if they exist.
 - **On uninstall**: Check for any installed declaration packages associated with the npm packages being removed and uninstall them as well.